mfey/units2/tutorial.md

 ## Pitfalls

 Some standard operations (like `pos?`) become less meaningful.
+For example, the Celcius and Farenheit scales are offset so that some temperatures are positive and negative depending on which unit you're quoting them in.
+Similarly, `round`ing a temperature to the nearest integer is ambiguous when there's a 5/9 rescaling factor on top of the offset.

 TODO: discuss this further.

 # Advanced Features

-Now that we've seen how to work within the reference library, let's focus on how to extend it.

 ## Calculus

 We can do calculus with amounts by leveraging existing implementations of derivatives and integrals of functions (such as Incanter or Apache Commons).
 The functions in `units2.calc` handle univariate calculus for any combination of regular/dimensionful quantities in the domain/range of the function.

+TODO: examples

 ## Defining Custom Units

-It's easy to create your own IFnUnits: they can be created with `AsUnit` or with `->IFnUnit`; they can also be bound to symbols with the `defunit` macro.
-TODO: expand on this.
+`units2.astro` doesn't contain many commonly-used units, let alone every unit you might encounter when working with Clojure.
+Fortunately, it's easy to create your own IFnUnits.

+Sticking to the `units2.core` protocols, you can `rescale` existing units, equivalently you can turn any `amount` you've computed into a unit with `AsUnit`: IFnUnits are also `Multiplicative`, so you can combine existing units with `times` and `divide`.

+If it's a commonly used unit, then it might be a member of the `SI` or `NonSI` classes of `javax.measure.unit`.
+In that case, you can simply import these and call

+    (->IFnUnit SI/WATT)

+With all of the above, it should be easy to put together namespaces of units you'll need, or even create new units on-the-fly in a `let` scope.
+For work at the REPL, units can also be bound to symbols with the `defunit` macro, so that the printed representation of a unit matches the symbol it's bound to.

 ## Extending the protocols